krishnaprasad-2001/AdminAssist/README.md

 - The completion script might not be in the correct location.
 - The shell might not be loading it at startup.
 - There could be an issue with how Bash is handling autocompletion.

-## ⚠️ Logging issue

-I was able to see that **Even though the script works, the scripts might produce some logs or error messages while running without installing first**.

-### 🛠 What's Happening?

-- This is because the necessary log files has not been generated yet.

 ### 🔍 Need Help!